Swap Monte Carlo for diatomic molecules: Introduction

 When a liquid is cooled fast enough to avoid crystallization, the viscosity increases by typically a factor of $10^{15}$ before the system solidifies at the glass transition \cite{kau48,har76,ang95,deb01,dyr06,ber11,hun12,ric15,mauro,alb22}.
 The relaxation time increases by a similar factor, and the glass state is arrived at when the equilibration time exceeds the cooling time.
-Glass-forming liquids continue to attract attention from the physics, chemistry, and material-science communities because fundamental scientific problems remain unsolved, e.g.: What controls the extreme slowing down?
+Glass-forming liquids continue to attract attention from the physics, chemistry, and material-science communities alike because fundamental scientific problems remain unsolved, e.g.: What controls the extreme slowing down?
 What causes the ubiquitous deviations from single-exponential relaxation?
-How to describe the physical aging taking place below the glass transition?
-To elucidate such challenging questions it is imperative to have realistic model liquids that can be simulated in ultraviscous conditions.
+How to describe the physical aging taking place just below the glass transition?
+To elucidate such challenging questions it is imperative to have realistic model liquids that can be simulated in the ultraviscous state.

-This millennium has witnessed unprecedented advances in glass science that give access to data previously thought to be far beyond reach.
-Ultrastable glasses have made possible the production of glasses, which it would take thousands of years to make by cooling from the melt \cite{edi17}.
+This millennium has witnessed unprecedented advances in glass science that give access to data previously thought to be beyond reach.
+Vapor deposition has made it possible to produce ultrastable glasses that it would take thousands of years to make by cooling from the melt \cite{edi17}.
 There have also been tremendous advances in computer simulations, both from hardware improvements including the use of graphics processing units (GPUs) \cite{Berthier2023} and from algorithmic advances.
-For systems of point particles Swap Monte-Carlo (MC) algorithms now allow for numerically generating ultrastable glasses, as well as equilibrated extremely viscous liquid states \cite{Grigera2001,Brumer2004,Fernandez2006, Fernandez2007,Cavagna2012,Ninarello2017, Berthier2019,Parmar2020, Kuechler2023}.
+For systems of point particles Swap Monte-Carlo (MC) algorithms now allow for numerically generating extremely viscous equilibrium liquid states and ultrastable glasses \cite{Grigera2001,Brumer2004,Fernandez2006, Fernandez2007,Cavagna2012,Gutierrez2015,Ninarello2017, Berthier2019,Parmar2020, Kuechler2023}.
 This and similar approaches~\cite{Yamamoto2000,Hukushima1996,shi23} are continuously being improved in a field of rapid development.
-Most recently ultrastable glasses have been achieved by randomly bonding particle pairs resulting in a mixture of atoms and polydisperse binary molecules \cite{Ozawa2023}, by homogenizing the local virial stress to produce ultrastable glasses in simulations~\cite{leo25}, and in numerical studies of metallic glass formers~\cite{Parmar2020,Parmar2020b}.
+For instance, ultrastable glasses have been achieved by randomly bonding particle pairs resulting in a mixture of atoms and polydisperse binary molecules \cite{Ozawa2023}, by homogenizing the local virial stress to produce ultrastable glasses in simulations~\cite{leo25}, and in numerical studies of metallic glass formers~\cite{Parmar2020,Parmar2020b}.